-where possible, carry out this check.
-Appropriate entries should then be made in inventories or stores records.

-- vi) Payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment.
-When an authorised officer certifies an invoice for payment, he/she is confirming: - (a.)
+- v) Goods and services are checked on receipt to verify that they are in accordance with the order.
+A different officer from the person who authorised the order should where possible, carry out this check.
+Appropriate entries should then be made in inventories or stores records. - vi) Payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment.
+When an authorised officer certifies an invoice for payment, they are confirming: - (a.)
 That the official order procedure has been observed and that Standing Orders are complied with. - (b.)
 Receipt of goods or services. - (c.)
 That the invoice has not previously been paid. - (d.)
 That expenditure has been properly incurred and is within budget provision. - (e.)
 That prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices. - (f.)
 That the correct accounting treatment of tax has been followed in line with guidance issued by the Section 151 Officer. - (g.)
 That the invoice is correctly allocated to an approved budget code under the director's jurisdiction. - (h.)
 That discounts have been taken where available and where it is cost effective for the Council to take them. - (i,) That appropriate entries have been made in inventories, stores records or stock books and in accounting records. - vii) The principle of division of duties is applied wherever practicable.
 Different members of staff shall be involved in the ordering, receiving and payment processes.
-Where practical, a different officer from the person who authorised the order, and in every case, a different officer from the person checking an invoice, should authorise the invoice. - viii) Payments are not made on a photocopied or faxed invoice, statement or document other than the formal invoice. - ix) Invoices are duly and correctly processed in good time to make payment to suppliers within stipulated timeframes. - x) Loans, leasing or rental contracts are not entered into without agreement of the Section 151 Officer. - xi) The Section 151 Officer is notified of outstanding expenditure (formal commitments) relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Section 151 Officer. - xii) With regard to contracts for construction and alterations to buildings and for civil engineering works, that procedures exist to document and agree with the Section 151 Officer the systems and procedures to be adopted in relation to financial aspects, including certification of interim and final payments, checking, recording and authorising payments, the system for monitoring and controlling capital schemes and the procedures for validation of subcontractors' tax status.
+Where practical, a different officer from the person who authorised the order, and in every case, a different officer from the person checking an invoice, should authorise the invoice. - viii) Payments are not made on a photocopied or faxed invoice, statement or document other than the formal invoice. - ix) Invoices are duly and correctly processed in good time to make payment to suppliers within stipulated timeframes. - x) Loans, leasing or rental contracts are not entered into without agreement of the Section 151 Officer.

-- xiii) The Section 151 Officer is notified immediately of any expenditure to be incurred as a result of statute/court order where there is no budgetary provision. - xiv) All appropriate payment records are retained and stored for the period defined by the Council's document retention schedule. - xv) No Group Manager, Assistant Director or Corporate Director shall commit expenditure against any budget head for which he/she is not accountable, without the specific and written authority of the accountable budget holder and in accordance with the virement scheme set out in these regulations. - xvi) Suppliers' invoices are not amended manually. - xvii) The advice of the Section 151 Officer (or an officer to whom responsibility has been delegated) is obtained in respect of prospective (or where appropriate, existing) suppliers where significant contracts are being considered.
+- xi) The Section 151 Officer is notified of outstanding expenditure (formal commitments) relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Section 151 Officer. - xii) With regard to contracts for construction and alterations to buildings and for civil engineering works, that procedures exist to document and agree with the Section 151 Officer the systems and procedures to be adopted in relation to financial aspects, including certification of interim and final payments, checking, recording and authorising payments, the system for monitoring and controlling capital schemes and the procedures for validation of subcontractors' tax status. - xiii) The Section 151 Officer is notified immediately of any expenditure to be incurred as a result of statute/court order where there is no budgetary provision. - xiv) All appropriate payment records are retained and stored for the period defined by the Council's document retention schedule. - xv) No Head of Service, Assistant Director or Strategic Director shall commit expenditure against any budget head for which they are not accountable, without the specific and written authority of the accountable budget holder and in accordance with the virement scheme set out in these regulations. - xvi) Suppliers' invoices are not amended manually. - xvii) The advice of the Section 151 Officer (or an officer to whom responsibility has been delegated) is obtained in respect of prospective (or where appropriate, existing) suppliers where significant contracts are being considered.

-Section 3: Responsibilities of Corporate Directors in respect of contracts
+Section 3: Responsibilities of Strategic Directors in respect of contracts

-Regulations E.5 & E.8
+Regulations E.6 & E.9